Betweter/istdbdm25/README.md

 # Instructions

+- Create a new codespace
+- run first ```docker compose build```
+- in a new terminal, run ```docker compose pull``
+- when both have terminated, run in either of the terminals, ```docker compose up -d```
+- once run, you will see 3 links opening under the PORTS tab in visual studio
+  - one on port 5432, one on 8080, and one in 8888

+- click on the link on 8080 and choose a password for PgADMIN, I recommend ```postgres``
+- add a new connection
+  - name: postgres
+  - host: postgres
+  - port: 5432
+  - password: postgres

 ## Use GitHub Codespaces

 Codespaces natively support Visual Studio (both remotely via browser or locally via ssh connection).